Malthe57/comsocsci2022_AFR_website/content/network-analysis.md

 next: text-analysis
 ---

-We created and investigated two networks: One for the reviewer and one for the products.
+We created and investigated two networks: One for the reviewers and one for the products.

 # <b> Reviewer network </b>
 The goal is to identify the so-called super users on Amazon; users who especially active and write many reviews on Amazon.

-The review network consists of 14,681 nodes and 4,228,404 edges.
+The review network is a undirected, weighted network which consists of 14,681 nodes and 4,228,404 edges.
 Due to the sheer size of the network, it is only possible to visualise a subset.
 The subset consists of reviewers for 500 unique, randomly sampled products, so the resulting network has a total of 5,773 nodes and 229,767 edges.
 <img src="/images/reviewer_network.png" width="1400" />
 From the graph, we have identified some nodes with highest degree (largest nodes) which we can look further into:
 <style type="text/css">